NHSDigital/nhs-login-help-centre/src/mixedsupport.md

 If you see reference CID2011, this can mean there is a problem with your NHS number.

-Contact us so we can try to fix the problem.
+[Contact us](/contact?error=CID2011 "Contact us") so we can try to fix the problem.
+You will need to tell us the email address you use for your NHS login.

 ***